From the very start, the work of the Irish Hospice Foundation has been rooted in the experience of patients and their families.

 After learning of the need for a hospice for the northside of the city, the IHF threw its weight behind a campaign to raise the necessary funds to build St Francis hospice in Raheny.

-This set the pattern for our work over the past 26 years: we identify gaps in services and then, with partners organisations, we devise innovative ways of filling those deficits.
+This has been the pattern for our work for over 3o years.
+We identify gaps in services and then, with partners organisations, devise innovative ways of filling those deficits.